priyal6/Central_Line_delay_system/README.md

 ## 🔍 Problem Statement

-We aim to predict whether an incoming Central Line train will be **delayed by more than 2 minutes** based on:
+aim to predict whether an incoming Central Line train will be **delayed by more than 2 minutes** based on:

 - **Station name**
 - **Time of request**